The ArsNova Culinary Prize

 57th edition

-On 4 February 2025, Franz-Josef Unterlechner, representing Germany, won the 57th Prix International ArsNova de Cuisine d'Auteur in Paris in a final judged by a jury chaired by Emmanuel Renaut and including renowned chefs such as Stéphanie Le Quellec and Kenichiro Sekiya.
+On 4 February 2025, Franz-Josef Unterlechner, representing Germany, won the 57th Prix International ArsNova de Cuisine d'Auteur in Paris in a final judged by a jury chaired by Emmanuel Renaut and including international renowned chefs.

 The committee and jury